 – Due date of filing of Annual Return i.e., GSTR-10 for that financial year,

 Criteria for matching output tax liability of Supplier

-In order to become eligible for a reduction in output tax liability, a supplier must raise a credit note and get it matched.
-The specifics of a credit note as furnished by the supplier for outward supply for a specific tax period must match:
+In order to become eligible for a reduction in output tax liability, a supplier must raise a credit note.
+The specifics of a credit note furnish by the supplier for outward supply for a specific tax period must match:

 - With the corresponding reduction in the claim for input tax credit by the recipient in his valid return for the same tax period or any subsequent tax period; and